rust-embedded/book/src/intro/introduction.md

 > **HEADS UP** Until the official release of this book, which is planned to
 > coincide with the 2018 edition release of the Rust Programming Language,
 > expect the sections of this book to change quite a bit.
 We recommend
-> bookmarking the root of this book instead of any specific version.
+> bookmarking the root of this book instead of any specific section.

 ## Contributing to This Book